Cellular data is a popular choice for RVers for online mobile connectivity.

 Mobile Routers: Most home & office based networking routers don't include features that mobile consumers are likely to encounter - such as cellular and WiFi hotspots.
 There are, however, routers designed specifically for this that can tether directly to devices like smartphones & MiFis.
 And some can even connect to WiFi hotspots via built in antennas (or those installed on a roof) and navigate the various login scenarios you'll encounter.
 These devices can then securely distribute whatever the internet source is to your local laptops, tablets, gaming devices, printers and streaming devices.
 Some even integrate in data management tools (such as data tracking & allowances), VPNs and more.

 - Cellular Integrated Home Router: While MiFis are designed to be pocket sized and battery powered, there are heftier routers available from some carriers designed for residential home use.
-One example is the Verizon LTE Broadband Router with Voice, which is typically marketed as a solution for providing both home internet and phone service - but some RVers have also put it to good use on the road.
+One example is the Verizon LTE Broadband Router with Voice or the AT&T Home Base, which is typically marketed as a solution for providing both home internet and phone service - but some RVers have also put it to good use on the road.
 It gives a home phone line that works with regular cordless phone sets so you can have a front and a bedroom handset, as well as a Wi-Fi network and even wired ethernet ports, all provided via a data connection through Verizon’s LTE network.

 Cellular Integrated Router: There are also routers with built in cellular modems and SIM slots, removing the complexity of tethering in MiFis and smartphones for cellular access.
 They range from consumer grade to commercial grade, some even supporting multiple carriers in one device.